 For many entities, new areas of disclosure will be added that were not requirements under the previous GAAP (perhaps segment information, earnings per share, discontinuing operations, contingencies and fair values of all financial instruments) and disclosures that had been required under previous GAAP will be broadened (perhaps related party disclosures).

-Disclosure of selected financial data for periods before the first IFRS balance sheet
+Disclosure of selected financial data for periods before the first IFRS statement of financial position (balance sheet)

 If a first-time adopter wants to disclose selected financial information for periods before the date of the opening IFRS balance sheet, it is not required to conform that information to IFRS.
 Conforming that earlier selected financial information to IFRSs is optional.[IFRS 1.22]